Talking To A Doctor | LYRICA® (pregabalin) CV Safety Info | Diabetic Nerve Pain

 At your next doctor visit

-Tell your doctor how your diabetic nerve pain affects you
+Tell your doctor exactly how your diabetic nerve pain affects you

-Your diabetic nerve pain is a result of uncontrolled blood sugar over time or fluctuations in blood sugar associated with diabetes.
 Your doctor is there to help you manage your diabetes and can also help treat your diabetic nerve pain.
-Explain how the pain impacts you.
-And ask for a specific treatment for diabetic nerve pain.
+If you’re experiencing painful symptoms in your hands and feet, don’t wait to share this information with your doctor.
+Explain exactly how the pain impacts you.
+And ask about LYRICA – a specific treatment for diabetic nerve pain.

 Discuss what you are already doing to treat your diabetic nerve pain